Skip to main content

 The Mary Baker Eddy Library

 The true standout of the Mary Baker Eddy Library, the Mapparium is a room that literally puts you in the middle of the world as you step inside (via a bisecting bridge) a dazzling three-story globe made of multicolored stained glass.
-The room’s acoustics account for cool sound effects; for example, if you stand at one end of the room and whisper, someone at the other end will hear you.
-Adult admission is $6.
+The room’s acoustics account for impressive sound effects; for example, if you stand at one end of the room and whisper, someone at the other end will hear you.

 Old State House